adamcanray/IC-Rust-PubSub/README.md

 # Internet Computer Pub/Sub

 Pub/Sub with [Rust Canister Development Kit](https://github.com/dfinity/cdk-rs).
 This example demonstrates how functions may be passed as arguments of inter-canister calls to be used as callbacks.
+Also, with canister upgrade mechanism, we can upgrade the canister code without losing the state.

 ## Overview